johannschopplich/nuxt-vitalizer/README.md

 - ⚙️ Zero-config setup
 - 🚀 Prevents prefetching of dynamic imports and image assets
-- 🔥 Optional `DelayHydration` component to reduce the "Blocking Time" metric
+- 🔥 `DelayHydration` component to reduce the "Blocking Time" metric
+- 💨 `SkipHydration` component keeps SSR content for the initial render

 ## Why?